tfeltin/lora-orthogonality/README.md

-# lora-orthogonality
+# LoRa: Orthogonality in Chirp Spread Spectrum
-Proving that orthogonality can allow for demodulating two orthogonal signals
+Proving that orthogonality can allow for demodulating two orthogonal signals and outputting SIR/SER curves.